matt002/GaitPy/README.md

 Additionally, the sample rate of your device (at least 50Hz) and height of the subject must be provided.

-More details about the ouputs of each of these functions can be found in Czech et al. 2019 (in preparation).
+More details about the inputs and ouputs of each of these functions can be found in the [documentation](https://matt002.github.io/GaitPy/html/index.html)  and Czech et al. 2019 (in preparation).

 ```sh
 from gaitpy.gait import Gaitpy